Reshef Tenne: Beginning of his academic career

 Tenne began his undergraduate studies in chemistry at the Hebrew University, completing them in 1969.
 He continued to pursue a master's degree in chemistry under the supervision of Prof. Gabriel Stein and PhD student (in later times Prof.) Yehuda Haas, working on the photochemical reduction of water to hydrogen using europium for solar energy production.
-From 1971–1976, he studied for a doctorate in theoretical chemistry, under the joint supervision of Prof. Arieh Ben Naim and Prof. Shalom Baer.
+From 1971 to 1976, he studied for a doctorate in theoretical chemistry, under the joint supervision of Prof. Arieh Ben Naim and Prof. Shalom Baer.
 He completed a postdoctoral fellowship at the Battelle Institute in Geneva under the supervision of Dr. Erich Bergmann and returned to Israel in 1979.

 As an independent researcher

 Upon his return to Israel, Tenne joined Prof. Joost Manassen's research group, where he worked alongside Dr. Gary Hodes and Dr. David Cahen on photoelectrochemical cells.
 About two years later, he was appointed senior researcher.
 In 1983, he acquired the first electron microscope for materials research at the Weizmann Institute, which was shared by the faculties of chemistry and life sciences and formed the basis for what would become the Department of Chemical Research Support.
 In 1985, he was appointed Associate Professor, and in 1995, Full Professor.
 In 2014, he retired but continues to conduct active research to this day (2025).
 Tenne served as a visiting researcher at the Technion, the Pierre and Marie Curie University (Paris VI) in Paris, CNRS Meudon, the University of Tokyo, and the Helmholtz Institute for Renewable Energies (formerly Hahn-Meitner Institute) in Berlin.
-From 2000–2007, he served as head of the Department of Materials and Interfaces in the Faculty of Chemistry, and in 2003, he founded the Helen and Martin Kimmel Center for Nanoscale Science and was its first director until his retirement.
-He was the first recipient of the Drake Family Professorial chair in Nanotechnology (2004-2014).
-After his election as a member of the Israel National Academy of Sciences, he served for nearly a decade as head of the Committee for the triennial Report on the State of Science in Israel, which is submitted to the Knesset (the Israeli Parliament).
+From 2000 to 2007, he served as head of the Department of Materials and Interfaces in the Faculty of Chemistry, and in 2003, he founded the Helen and Martin Kimmel Center for Nanoscale Science and was its first director until his retirement.
+He was the first recipient of the Drake Family Professorial chair in Nanotechnology (2004–2014).
+After his election as a member of the Israel National Academy of Sciences, he served for nearly a decade as head of the Committee for the Triennial Report on the State of Science in Israel, which is submitted to the Knesset (the Israeli Parliament).